25 Top-Rated Attractions & Scenic Drives in Provence

 During the medieval era, the Archbishops of Arles built the fortress-like Château de l'Empéri ("Emperor's Castle"), which dominates the townscape.
 This 12th-15th century château has some of the best-preserved fortifications in Provence and a lovely Romanesque church, the Chapel of Saint-Cathérine.

-The Maison de Nostradamus is a historic landmark where Nostradamus spent the last 20 years of his life and is now a museum that displays original editions of Nostradamus' prophecies and a reproduction of his study.
+The Maison de Nostradamus is where Nostradamus spent the last 20 years of his life.
+The house has been converted into a museum that displays original editions of Nostradamus' prophecies and a reproduction of his study.

 14. Grasse: Perfumes, Gardens, and Art